LimePoint/opschain/docs/operations/uninstall.md

 ## Logout OpsChain from Docker

 Run the following command to logout the `opschaintrial` user from Docker Hub.
+This step is only required if you ran the `docker login` step in the [install guide](../getting_started/installation.md#configure-docker-hub-access-optiona).

 ```bash
 docker logout